psychemedia/island-tales-book-one/11-elder-puckaster.md

 Well, John Kann's neighbour took his advice; and, moreover, asked John to his wedding-feast, which took place a day or two afterwards.
 John passed a very merry evening; and it was late and very dark before he started to return home.
 There were no roads in this part of the island in those days; so finding one's way home at night was not always an easy matter.
 Luckily, however, for John, a friend of his, who lived near, had started just before with a lantern, and John followed the light, which was some way on before him, singing to himself as he went along.

 Up-hill and down-hill, over rough and smooth, John Kann followed the light: but, somehow or other he did not recognise any part of the road as he went along.
-"Maybe the ale was strong, and1 am a little fuddled like, though I do not feel so," thought he to himself.
+"Maybe the ale was strong, and I am a little fuddled like, though I do not feel so," thought he to himself.
 "Maybe, all this time I have been following a wrong person with a lantern."
 However, it was of no use stopping then, as he did not at all know where he was; so he followed on, and on, and on.
 The ground grew rougher, sometimes up-hill, sometimes downhill, amongst brambles, and rocks, and holes, but there was a firm good path under his feet all the while.
 When, all of a sudden a new idea flashed across his mind.
 "Maybe it 's Puck's little star that I have been walking after all this while.
 What fun!" thought he to himself.

 At length the light seemed to stand still, and John Kann walked up to it.
 However, as he came nearer, the light seemed to grow paler and smaller; and, when he got close to it, it was no bigger or brighter than a glow-worm's tail, so he was left all in the dark; but just then the moon glided out from behind a cloud, and showed him that he was on the very spot where the grass was smooth, and the fairy rings were, and where his neighbour wanted to have built his house.

 As he stood still he thought he heard the sound of music, and a multitude of tiny voices singing together in chorus.
 He held his breath, and listened.
 He could clearly distinguish the following words,

 "John Kann— John Kann
-Is a very nice man :
+Is a very nice man:
 He's a very nice man,
 John Kann."